The Foundation was created in 1998 to promote co-existence and equal opportunity in Israel through tennis.

 Today it continues to encourage Jewish and Arab children to play tennis in a variety of programmes across the country, with new projects opening every year.

-We now run eight tennis schools in the Arab sector, with one year round coexistence school in the coastal moshav of Beit Hananya.
+We now run eight tennis schools in the Arab sector, with a year round coexistence school in the coastal moshav of Beit Hananya.

 More and more Arab and mixed Jewish/Arab teams of children compete in regional and national junior tennis tournaments, winning medals and making new friends.